fdiengott/Babys-first-RAG/README.md

 This will only be backend code for right now, but I may at some point add a simple frontend to query the store and a vector database to hold the indexes.

+UPDATE: This project now successfully runs locally with Llama2 or Llama3.
+If you wish to try, you must install [llama2](https://ollama.com/library/llama2) or [llama3](https://ollama.com/library/llama3) and update index.ts accordingly.

 ## Setup

 To install dependencies: